bahmutov/cypress-grep-example/README.md

 $ npx cypress run --env grepTag=@smoke,burn=3
 ```

+## Upgrade to Cypress v10

+See the pull request [#79](https://github.com/bahmutov/cypress-grep-example/pull/79) that updates this repo to use Cypress v10

 ## Print test names

 To see the test names and their tags, run `npm run print-tests` which uses [find-cypress-specs](https://github.com/bahmutov/find-cypress-specs).